-I’m a Washington, D.C.-based journalist, most recently contributing to The Daily Beast and Fast Company, least recently to Gawker Media and some content farms.
-Interested in the Trump International Hotel Washington, D.C. of late.
+I’m a Washington, D.C.-based journalist, most recently publishing the 1100 Pennsylvania newsletter and contributing to ProPublica/WNYC and Fast Company, least recently to Gawker Media and some content farms.
 Download my résumé.

 Everybody who cares about goings-on at the Trump Hotel should follow @z_everson.
 I do!